-Accessible Pedestrian Signals favor the mobility and the autonomy of blind or visually impaired pedestrians.
+Accessible Pedestrian Signals (also known as audible pedestrian signals) favor the mobility and the autonomy of blind or visually impaired pedestrians.
 Indeed, thanks to audible and vibrotactile indications, they know exactly when they can safely cross the road enabling them to get around in the city in a spontaneous way.
 As well as anybody else, blind or visually impaired people aspire to fully enjoy their city.
 No matter what their size is, cities have to make their public roads accessible implementing APS for pedestrians with a visual impairment.
 It’s an obligation defined by the Americans with Disabilities Act of 1990 for the US and the Canadian Human Rights Act of 1985 for its neighbor.

 Let’s take a glance at solutions undertaken by cities which have already positively apprehended the issue!

 Public road accessibility: efficiently informing pedestrians with a visual impairment

 For blind or visually impaired people, getting around means doing some research beforehand in order to correctly apprehend a place or a route.
 Where exactly is the building entrance located?
 Where is the nearest subway station?
 Besides, is it an accessible subway station?
 This process requires preparation to find on the Internet all the necessary information so that they can have a safe and serene trip.

 The commitment of cities towards their blind or visually impaired citizens